Most of us self-medicate to some degree to manage our emotional needs.

 . . .

 I love the concept of self-medicating with art because it is a radical idea.
-I believe that changing the way we view our negative habits and replacing them with self-compassionate and artistic endeavors can be a very powerful method to maintain our emotional well-being.
+I believe that changing the way we view our negative habits and replacing them with self-compassionate and artistic endeavour can be a very powerful method to maintain our emotional well-being.

-Although… it is better to overindulge in writing than it is to overindulge in alcohol or cookies ‘n cream.
+Although, it is better to overindulge in writing than to overindulge in alcohol.
 And, this is precisely why self-medicating with art is the dopest concept we should all integrate into our mental wellness toolkit.